aaltsys/doc-newwares/documents/02_transactions.rst

    depending on the line status.
 The appearance of a single data field is deceptive from the standpoint of data definition.

-*  **Account** -- is copied from the transaction header.
-New lots on a document are assigned to the account for that document.
-An error is generated when a product record with the Account, Product, and Variety does not exist.
-The Account may be entered on negative-quantity Adjustment lines when making ownership transfers.
-That is, something may be withdrawn from an existing lot of one account and moved to a new lot under the document's Account.
+*  **Account** -- is copied from the transaction header for positive-quantity lines (receipts and adjustments), and an error is generated when a product record with the Account, Product, and Variety does not exist.
+Therefore new lots on a document always belong to the master account of the document.

+   Shipments may withdraw only from lots belonging to the document's account.

+   Adjustments may withdraw from any lot regardless of the account in the document heading.
+Therefore adjustments can effect ownership transfers, where negative-quantity adjustment lines deduct from one owner account and positive lines add to the owner account listed in the adjustment header.

 *  **UnitUOM**, **ContentUOM**, and **InnerUOM** -- are display-only values copied from the current product record.